How Dogs Help Children With Special Needs

 Therapy dogs can provide companionship and lessen the effects of emotional trauma.
-They’ve been used for soldiers who come home from war with post-traumatic stress disorder, also known as PTSD, for years.
+Soldiers who have post-traumatic stress disorder (PTSD) have used therapy dogs when they come home from war.
 These skilled dogs can also help children who suffer from anxiety or depression.

 Dogs for Emotional Support